dmunch/couch-chakra/README.md

 ## Build it

-Couch-Chakra builds with current master of [ChakraCore](https://github.com/Microsoft/ChakraCore) (I used cb7817b) which I'm afraid you have to build from sources.
+Couch-Chakra builds with current release/2.0 branch of [ChakraCore](https://github.com/Microsoft/ChakraCore) (I used c970d0f) which I'm afraid you have to build from sources.
 Once built, modify the first two lines of the [Makefile](Makefile) of this project and run `make`.
 If you want to run the (two very simplistic) tests, run `make check` .
 Everythings is very early, it builds on my machine™ which runs on MacOS X 10.11.6 with latest xcode.